magento/commerce-data-export/README.md

 where each indexer represents a data feed.

 ### Code generation
-Magento_CatalogExportApi module automatically generates DTOs on every run of setup:upgrade and setup:di:compile.
+Magento_CatalogExportApi module contains DTOs that are automatically generated on every run of setup:upgrade and setup:di:compile.

 ## Requirements and Dependencies
 The export component is a set Magento modules and requires Magento 2.3 and higher.